pat-earl/faculty-page/src/teaching/2021-2022/273-comp-sys-int/slides/integration.md

 - Can be a web-based system, operating system, database, etc.
 - Each layer provides a standard form of communicating and data.
 - Most software provides a [developer site](https://docs.gitlab.com/ee/api/) to document how a developer can use their API.

 ---

+## Patterns

+- **API**
+- Within a single application, logic can be split into three layers
+  - Presentation for User Interface
+  - Domain for business logic
+  - Data for controlling data access
+- Each layer uses it's own API to communicate between the layers.

+---